seanpatton1/Ristorante_Da_Savio/README.md

 * [CI Python Linter](https://pep8ci.herokuapp.com/#) - I used this to check for errors

-* [ChatGPT](https://chatgpt.com/?oai-dm=1) - I used this to create the three groups of lists
+* [ChatGPT](https://chatgpt.com/?oai-dm=1) - I used this to create the about me text.

 ### Content

-- Throughout the development process of this game, I extensively utilized walkthrough videos as valuable resources.
-These videos, sourced from various creators, provided invaluable insights and guidance, enabling me to grasp essential concepts and tackle challenges effectively.
-Specifically, I frequently referred to tutorials hosted by [Kite](https://www.youtube.com/@KiteHQ) on their YouTube channel.
-Their detailed explanations and demonstrations significantly contributed to my understanding and proficiency in game development.
-I proceeded to enhance the program by incorporating additional features such as a difficulty selection option and displaying the guessed letters.
+- Throughout the development of this project, I used the previous walkthrough as a guide while building it.
+I also relied on StackOverflow for solutions, and received invaluable support from my mentor and tutors, who provided excellent guidance in troubleshooting.
+My partner, who is Italian and knowledgeable about Italian cuisine, assisted with the content.
+Additionally, I watched several Bootstrap tutorials and referenced course materials for help with JavaScript.

 [Back to top ⇧](#table-of-contents)

 ## Acknowledgements

-- Marcel, my mentor, provided invaluable guidance throughout the process, helping me maintain focus and steering me in the right direction.
+- Marcel, my mentor, helped me when I was on a tight schedule due to unforseen circustances. he squeezed in time and helped me alot with the project
-- I'd also like to express my gratitude to my partner, who has shown remarkable patience as I've studied and worked on this project.
+- I'd also like to express my gratitude to my partner, who created the menu for me as she is italian.
+- I would also like to thank my family and friends who helped me test the website when required

 [Back to top ⇧](#table-of-contents)